Skip to content

 Stamp duty on second homes

-You don’t have to pay the additional tax if your second home is a caravan, mobile home or houseboat.
+You normally don’t have to pay the additional tax if your second home is moveable – for example, if it’s a caravan, mobile home or houseboat.

 • The second home is bought via a limited company.

-If you bought a new home but were unable to sell your old home temporarily, you’ll be forced to pay a higher rate of stamp duty as you’ll own two properties.
+If you bought a new home but were unable to sell your old home temporarily, you’ll have to pay the higher rate of stamp duty as you’ll own two properties.

-However, if you can sell (or even give away) your old home within three years of the purchase of your new one, you’ll be able to apply for a refund on the amount charged at the higher rate.
+However, if you can sell (or even give away) your old home within three years of buying your new one, you’ll be able to apply for a refund on the amount charged at the higher rate for additional properties.
 That gives you some time to get things sorted, but you’ll still need to pay the higher rate to begin with.

 To be eligible for the refund, you must also claim within 12 months of selling your old home or 12 months of filing your stamp duty tax return, whichever of those is later.